-- 1332 Tuition From Other Districts Within the State. - 1333 Tuition From Other Districts Outside the State. - 1400 Transportation Fees.
-Money received from individuals, private sources, welfare agencies, and other districts for transporting students to and from school and school activities.
-(When tabulating total income from transportation at the federal level, only items 1411 and 1421 are tabulated.) - 1410 Regular Day School Transportation.
-Money received for transporting students to and from regular day schools and school activities, including alternative programs entitled to State School Fund support. - 1411 Transportation Fees From Individuals. - 1412 Transportation Fees From Other Districts Within the State. - 1413 Transportation Fees From Other Districts Outside the State. - Summer School Transportation.
+- 1412 Transportation Fees From Other Districts Within the State. - 1413 Transportation Fees From Other Districts Outside the State. - 1420 Summer School Transportation.
 Money received for transporting students to and from summer school. - 1421 Transportation Fees From Individuals. - 1422 Transportation Fees From Other Districts Within the State. - 1423 Transportation Fees From Other Districts Outside the State. - 1500 Earnings on Investments.
-Money received as profit from holdings for savings. - 1510 Interest on Investments.
+Money received as profit from holdings for savings. - Interest on Investments.
 Interest received on temporary or permanent investment in United States Treasury bills, notes, bonds; savings accounts; time certificates of deposit; notes; mortgages; or other interest-bearing obligations.
 Arbitrage rebates would be recorded in account 1510. - 1530 Gain or Loss on Sale of Investments.
 Gains or losses realized from the sale of bonds or stocks.
 Gains represent the excess of the sales proceeds over cost or other basis at date of sale (cost less amortization of premium in the case of long-term bonds purchased at a premium over par value or cost plus accretion of discount on long-term bonds purchased at a discount under par value).
-Gains realized from sale of U.S. Treasury bills represent interest income and should be credited to account 1510 above.

-Losses represent the excess of the cost or other basis at date of sale (as described above) over the sales proceeds.

-- 1600 Food Service.
-Revenue for dispensing food to students and adults. - 1610 Daily Sales-Reimbursable Programs.
-Revenue from students for the sale of breakfasts, lunches, and milk which are considered reimbursable by the U.S. Department of Agriculture.
+Gains realized from sale of U.S. Treasury bills represent interest income and should be credited to account 1510 Interest on Investments.
+Losses represent the excess of the cost or other basis at date of sale over the sales proceeds. - 1600 Food Service.
+Revenue for dispensing food to students and adults. - Daily Sales Reimbursable Programs.
+Revenue from students for the sale of breakfasts, lunches, 1610 and milk which are considered reimbursable by the U.S. Department of Agriculture.
 Federal reimbursements are not entered here.
-They should be recorded under code 4500. - Breakfast.
-Money received from students for the sale of reimbursable breakfasts as part of the School Breakfast Program.
+They should be recorded under code 4500 Restricted Revenue From the Federal Government Through the State. - 1611 Breakfast.
+Money received from students for the sale of reimbursable breakfasts as part of the School Breakfast Program. - 1612 Lunch.
+Money received from students for the sale of reimbursable lunches as part of the National School Lunch Program. - 1613 Special Milk Program.
+Money received for the sale of reimbursable milk as part of the Special Milk Program. - 1620 Daily Sales - Non-Reimbursable Program.
+Money received from students or adults for the sale of non-reimbursable breakfasts, lunches, and milk.
+This category would include all sales to adults, the second Type A lunch to students, and a la carte sales. - 1630 Special Functions.
+Money received from students, adults or organizations for the sale of food products and services is considered special functions.
+Some examples would include potlucks, parent-teacher association sponsored functions, and athletic banquets. - 1700 Extracurricular Activities.
+Revenue from school - sponsored activities. - 1710 Admissions.
+Revenue from patrons of a school - sponsored activity, such as a concert or football game. - 1720 Bookstore Sales.
+Revenue from sales by students or student-sponsored bookstores. - 1730 Student Organization Membership Dues and Fees.
+Revenue from students for memberships in school clubs or organizations. - 1740 Fees.
+Revenue from students for fees, such as locker fees, towel fees, and equipment fees.
+Transportation fees are recorded under account 1400 Transportation Fees. - 1750 Concessions.